Receiving and opening tender submissions

-A locked "tender box" must be available at the lodgement location set out in the procurement document.
-A "tender box" may be either a locked box/cabinet or an electronic tender box such as the lodgement facility on the Tenders website.
+Secure facilities must be available at each designated lodgement location set out in the procurement document.
+A "secure facility" could include a lockable box/cabinet, an electronic tender box such as the lodgement facility on the Tenders website, or secure email/facsimile facilities.

 Where a physical box is used then the facility should ideally be: